Man suspected of planning mass shooting at Walmart store arrested in Texas | Law-Order

 Man suspected of planning mass shooting at Walmart store arrested in Texas

 A man suspected of planning a mass shooting was arrested in Texas after authorities intercepted a message that indicated he was "preparing to proceed", the Kerr County Sheriff's Office (KCSO) said in a statement on Sunday.
-He is booked into the Kerr County Jail where he remains.
-The FBI or other federal authorities may seek federal charges in this case, KCSO said.
+Coleman Thomas Blevins, 28, made a specific threat to target a local Walmart store, KCSO said in the statement

 - Country: